kunal077/kunal077.github.io/_posts/2021-08-30-Artificial-Intelligence-powered-Space-Researach.md

 The majorly identified area of conjugated research can be Image Analysis, Time Series Analysis, Classification, Clustering, Reinforcement Learning, Ranking, Active Learning, Interospective Learning, Multi-Instument ensemble learning.
 Along with these capacitites the challenges of limited Processing power, limited memory capacity, high-radiation environment, long round trup communication delays and high cost of failure and fault tolerance and embedded operation needs to be addressed.

--> **An Example : Onboard Object Recognition for Planetary Exploration**
+-> **An Example : Onboard Object Recognition for Planetary Exploration** The above mentioned research paper provides an example of machine learning research inspired by the needs of actual space missions.
+This paper procides an SVm-based technique for identifying craters that directly addressess the limited computation and memory of radiation-hardened processors.
+The authors of the paper proposed a novel Fast Fourier Transform (FFT) technique that enables the SVM to run much more efficiently and within the limits of onboard processing capabilitites.
+As compared to Neural Networks and vanilla SVMs, the FFT SVM provided a much improved computational capactities.

+-> **Call to Action**